ArchipelagoMW/Archipelago/worlds/civ_6/docs/en_Civilization VI.md

 ## FAQs
 - Do I need the DLC to play this?
     - Yes, you need both Rise & Fall and Gathering Storm.
-If there is enough interest, then I can eventually add support for Archipelago runs that don't require both expansions.
 - Does this work with Multiplayer?
     - It does not and, despite my best efforts, probably won't until there's a new way for external programs to be able to interact with the game.
 - Does my mod that reskins Barbarians as various Pro Wrestlers work with this?